 - Official high school transcript or GED

-- An official report of combined SAT or ACT scores* - Due to limited accessibility of SAT and ACT testing during the pandemic, Alvernia will waive the test score requirement for students unable to take a test to accompany their application for enrollment in the 2021-22 academic term.
+- An official report of combined SAT or ACT scores* - the requirement for SAT and ACT test scores has been waived for students applying for the 2022-23 academic term.

 Transfer and Military (active, reserve, veteran and dependents) students may also be required to submit:

 - Transcripts from any previous higher education institutions attended

 - Two letters of recommendation (required only for Alvernia’s Nursing Program applicants).

 - DD214 (member 4 copy) from military service - This form is a complete and thorough document that verifies a service member's proof of military service.

 - Joint Service Transcripts - Students with prior military schooling can submit a Joint Service Transcript (JST).
 The JST is a collaborative program that replaces previous transcript programs, detailing your military schooling and work history in civilian terms.
 This standard form approach allows colleges to read and recommend credits with ease.
 Alvernia accepts JST transcripts and they are available at https://jst.doded.mil.jst/.